SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 76. Click **Auto-formatted**

 ![4-49](https://user-images.githubusercontent.com/92877810/138517124-912feea3-afac-48cb-ba26-d88f7025f970.png)

+👉Next, change the formatting on our bar chart for sales manager metrics.

+77. Click **Gross Margin per Sales Manager** Chart

 ![4-50](https://user-images.githubusercontent.com/92877810/138517131-4e2fd677-6bd6-4c9f-80cd-1616c58a2928.png)

+78. Scroll to the Bottom of the Styling Panel to Number Format

+79. Expand **Scale**

+80. Click **Auto-formatted**

 ![4-51](https://user-images.githubusercontent.com/92877810/138517133-b06056be-c28c-46e1-affe-b5d35b11f411.png)

+👉You can also change the decimal places in the Styling Panel

+81. Click **Expand**

 ![4-52](https://user-images.githubusercontent.com/92877810/138517135-abd2c9db-fd2d-47b4-a78d-5e31ca64d984.png)

+82. Select **0** decimal places

 ![4-53](https://user-images.githubusercontent.com/92877810/138517137-6bf17208-12e5-4016-9a85-68f618a39a41.png)

+👉We will now look at editing our Geo Map visualization to fit the styling of the rest of our story.

+83. Click the **Geo Map**

 ![4-54](https://user-images.githubusercontent.com/92877810/138517139-c628cb58-bd62-4915-b6c6-20108b0e2513.png)

+84. Switch to **Builder Panel**

+85. Click **OK** to move out of Builder Layer 1

 ![4-55](https://user-images.githubusercontent.com/92877810/138517141-8df3c406-e499-498c-8c15-2f2ce96d0edd.png)

+👉Depending on the geo visualization layer and your data, there are a variety of different basemap types that can be applied to your geo map to best represent your data.
+We will choose a darker layout.

+86. Expand **Basemap Options**

+87. Click **Transparent Dark Gray**

 ![4-56](https://user-images.githubusercontent.com/92877810/138517143-8ba20ff8-8add-41ee-823a-53a228bc3001.png)

+⚠️Quality check!
+Our geo map should look like this screenshot after the basemap change.

 ![4-57](https://user-images.githubusercontent.com/92877810/138517147-44362068-7c77-416c-9f98-5a7a04e36152.png)

+👉Let us theme the choropleth layer data to be colored with a more accurate gradient.

+88. Click **Edit Layer**

 ![4-58](https://user-images.githubusercontent.com/92877810/138517150-5407e5f7-3b7c-4cd7-b1c9-2db6a9872fe3.png)

+👉Let’s create a custom gradient for the choropleth colors that matches the corporate colors we chose for our story.

+89. Click **Expand** on Avg Delivery Time

+90. Click **Expand Palette**

+91. Click **Add New Gradient**

 ![4-59](https://user-images.githubusercontent.com/92877810/138517151-db7f702e-c8f1-4dc3-9ea3-a86df5f4a991.png)

+92. Click the first swatch

+93. Change the hex to **ccccce**

 ![4-60](https://user-images.githubusercontent.com/92877810/138517152-310fba35-c997-4443-9d76-6385bebaf161.png)

+94. Click the second swatch

+95. Change the hex to **fc7928**

+96. Click **Create**

 ![4-61](https://user-images.githubusercontent.com/92877810/138517154-06420bd7-f39f-4af6-bd78-a56fcde14196.png)

+⚠️Quality Check!
+Does your Geo Map look like this screenshot?

 ![4-62](https://user-images.githubusercontent.com/92877810/138517158-c7572f90-0ac4-4928-bb33-08aec8d456ef.png)

+👉Next, we will look at formatting text and titles on our story.
+Let us first rename our input controls by double-clicking on their name.

+97. Rename **New Measure Input Control** to **Measure** by double clicking on the heading

+98. Rename **New Dimension Input Control** to **Dimension** by double clicking on the heading

 ![4-63](https://user-images.githubusercontent.com/92877810/138517161-daf9c015-3b18-4538-af4a-e819da1c7123.png)

+👉We can add a dynamic text title for our lane of charts so other analysts viewing our story can quickly understand the context of our visualizations.
+Let us add a title for the chart section that dynamically represents the data presented.

+99. Rename **Click to Enter Title...** to **Overview for**

 ![4-64](https://user-images.githubusercontent.com/92877810/138517162-cdb6f651-5d4a-4ee0-802d-b756e9c0d073.png)

+👉We can now create a dynamic text field that updates with input control selection.

+100. Right Click Insider the Header to Open the Context Menu

+101. Click **Dymanic Text**

 ![4-65](https://user-images.githubusercontent.com/92877810/138517163-44bf700c-2808-4412-b6df-b7a252a70172.png)

+ℹ️Welcome to Dynamic Text!

+Dynamic text can be created in your story and are automatically updated based on the selected filters or input controls specified in this menu.
+This means that your story dashboard will automatically update with headers and titles suited to the context of your data.

+👉Let us create a dynamic text based on the region filter we have applied on the page.

 ![4-66](https://user-images.githubusercontent.com/92877810/138517165-7d8ec990-ff40-4d5c-9ebd-5b62f1993248.png)

+102. Click **Dimension**

+103. Expand **ANA260_ORDER_FINANCE**

+104. Click **Region**

+105. Click **Create**

 ![4-67](https://user-images.githubusercontent.com/92877810/138517167-bb22a266-9cf8-4f90-bd1d-31919b37b400.png)

+👉You have just created your first Dynamic Text.
+This text field will automatically update with the Page Filters applied on Region.

 ![4-68](https://user-images.githubusercontent.com/92877810/138517169-7b949254-9d56-4280-99e1-164af18f35fd.png)

+106. Add **Regions** at the End of the Header

 ![4-69](https://user-images.githubusercontent.com/92877810/138517171-2c0c1b42-049b-4970-9cb1-9358b5992c9c.png)

+ℹ️Let’s add a corporate logo to finalize the look of our dashboard!

+107. Click the **Top Lane** with the Numeric Point Chart

 ![4-70](https://user-images.githubusercontent.com/92877810/138517173-08376e20-2c5a-4ba9-aec9-b838f73b40c8.png)
 ![4-71](https://user-images.githubusercontent.com/92877810/138517175-52846bae-2ffd-4563-bbc6-eca20b966c09.png)
 ![4-72](https://user-images.githubusercontent.com/92877810/138517178-af25d868-e84e-45d8-8f35-f3304c5f9de1.png)